hipspay/hips-android-sdk-mpos/README.md

 To make a new Refund, create your `HipsTransactionRequest.Refund` body.

+> A refund on an authorized payment (not captured) will result in an automatic reversal/void of the whole authorization.
+Also note that on POS transactions, all transactions (even purchases marked with direct capture) will be in `authorized` state for 10 minutes before they move over to `successful` state (captured).
+Should you do a refund during this 10 minute period, the authorization will be voided.
+> You can refund a maximum amount of the original transaction.
+If you don't specify the amount; the whole transaction will be refunded.
+> You can only refund if there are funds available on your merchant account.

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                       | Type |
 |:----------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----|
 | `amountInCents` | This is the amount with vat/tax, but without tip and cashback.
 We express amounts in minor units according to the ISO 4217 standard.
 That means they are expressed in the smallest unit of currency.
 Examples are USD with 1000 representing $10, GBP with 500 representing £5, EUR with 50 representing €0.50 and SEK with 100 representing 1kr. |      |